neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 - [ ] `open .`: open the current folder in Finder
 - [ ] `cat`: print the contents of a file to the terminal

-### Why do develpers need to complicate everything and use the terminal instead of a graphical user interface (GUI)?
+### Why do developers need to complicate everything and use the terminal instead of a graphical user interface (GUI)?

 - [ ] The terminal also is a user interface, it just not graphical, meaning no pretty buttons or hamburger menus.
 It's a text based user interface.
-- [ ] With a text based user interface you can **send/recieve information much faster**, because there is no additional (beautiful) layer that needs to process the information.
+- [ ] With a text based user interface you can **send/receive information much faster**, because there is no additional (beautiful) layer that needs to process the information.
 - [ ] It takes a lot of time to code a GUI, therefore **some programs don't use one**.
 - [ ] Most of the people that ever get into the position to use a terminal, are technical and do